 Berlin is a city constantly on the go, and the food scene reflects that.
-There are sausage vendors at Alex, Spätis (convenience shop) on every corner and the chance to eat well anytime of the day.
+There are sausage vendors at Alexanderplatz, Spätis (convenience shop) on every corner, and the chance to eat well anytime of the day.

-When you think of German sausage, you are probably thinking of a Bratwurst.
-Though Bratwurst can be pan-fried and cooked in beer, the quintessential street food meal-on-the-go is a grilled bratwurst from a Grillwalker.
+When you think of German sausage, you are probably thinking of a bratwurst.

 Look for vendors around Alexanderplatz or anywhere groups of hungry people gather.

-Street food aficionados may believe they know the kabob, but döner are just better in Berlin.
+Döner Kebab is just better in Berlin.
 Often treated as a sloppy late night drunk food, a good döner can be so much more.
-Developed to suit German tastes by Turkish immigrants, this is a dish symbolic of the deeply multicultural city Berlin has become.
+Developed to suit German tastes by Turkish immigrants, this is a dish symbolic of the multicultural Berlin.

-I believe favorite döners are usually dependent on location.
+I believe the best döners are usually dependent on location.
 A suspicious number of people’s favorite stands align with proximity to their house so feel free to scout out convenient locations.
-My personal favorite, Imren Grill 2, follows this model as it is so close the smell actually wafts up to my flat most mornings.
-For a list of other recommendations, consult Finding the Best Döner in Berlin.
+My personal favorite, Imren Grill 2, is noted for its unique blend of spices and freshly assembled meat skewers.

-Half a chicken may not seem like street food, but places like Hühnerhaus 36 in Kreuzberg have made a chicken stop no more than a 10-minute affair.
-Popular with everyone from cab drivers to families to hung-over expats, the small chicken stand at the entrance to Görlitzer Park usually has a line.
+Half a chicken may not seem like street food, but places like Hühnerhaus 36 in Kreuzberg have made a grilled chicken stop no more than a 10-minute affair.
+Popular with everyone from cab drivers to families to hung-over Americans, the small chicken stand at the entrance to Görlitzer Park usually has a line.
 Crackling, crispy skin hides succulent white meat with a side of salad, fries, or both coming to a grand total of around 5 euros.
 It is so popular they opened a sit-down restaurant across the street.

 For a different kind of chicken, fried has become increasingly popular with the halal Riza Chicken opening sites all over the city.